3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## arctan2

 **Description:** Performs the arctangent of the inputs "A" and "B" and writes the result to the output "result".
+The inputs can be scalar or vector and the output is scalar or vector.

 **Inputs:**